 This Credit Agreement replaces our previous unsecured revolving credit facility dated August 15, 2011.
 The previous credit facility was to mature on August 15, 2016.
 Loans under the previous credit agreement could be paid before maturity in whole or in part at our option without penalty or premium.
 There were no revolving loans and \$0.7 million of letters of credit outstanding at the time of the termination of the previous credit agreement, which letters of credit were incorporated into the new credit facility.
-In addition, there was \$0.3 million of unamortized debt issuance costs related to the previous credit agreement remaining at the time of the termination of the remaining at the time of the termination that was written off to interest income (expense) and other, net in the condensed consolidated statement of operations.
+In addition, there was \$0.3 million of unamortized debt issuance costs related to the previous credit agreement remaining at the time of the termination that was written off to interest income and other, net in the condensed consolidated statement of operations.